jeppan875/ubittest/README.md

 # UBIT test

-The application can be reached on this url: [UBIT test](https://ubittest.jeppan875.now.sh/)
+The application can be reached from this url: [UBIT test](https://ubittest.jeppan875.now.sh/)

 ## Frontend